vito11/CameraHook/README.md

 }
 ```
 For example, you can use this tool to change any third-party QR code scanner result by replacing the camera data with a picture set by yourself.

 It is just a prototype and the code may be ugly.

 ## How to try
 You should use Android studio to build this project.

 To use this app, devices must be root.

-You need to install another app which obtain camera data from ```onPreviewFrame``` to verify if CameraHook works well, or you can write a verification app by yourself.
+You need to install another app which gets camera data via ```onPreviewFrame``` to verify if CameraHook works well.

 ## Supported platform